attachmentsme/Queuebert/README.md

 });
 ```
 * _identifier_ a tab with multiple iframes within it can potentially run multiple clients.
 The _identifier_ is used to differentiate these clients.
-* _delegate_ The client automatically checks for inbound messages on a set interval.
+* _delegate_ the client automatically checks for inbound messages on a set interval.
 Messages are automatically dispatched to the delegate.

 *Example Delegate*